Available with Spatial Analyst license.

 outRas = Slope("inRas1") outRas = Aspect("inRas2")

 Layers are added to the contents with the same name as the Raster object.
 When a Raster object name is reused, multiple layers with the same name will be added to the contents window.
 In the previous example, outRas is added twice.
-The first time is when the Slope expression is executed.
-This first outRas layer references the result of Slope and can be used in the Python window until the Aspect expression is executed.
-When Aspect is executed, a second layer called outRas is added, the object is overwritten, and now references the dataset and layer resulting from Aspect.
+The first time is when the Slope expression is run.
+This first outRas layer references the result of Slope and can be used in the Python window until the Aspect expression is run.
+When Aspect is run, a second layer named outRas is added, the object is overwritten, and now the layer references the dataset and layer resulting from Aspect.

 Delete a Raster object

 When a Raster object is deleted, what happens to the associated dataset (and possible layer) depends on the status of the data.
-If the data is permanent, deleting the Raster object has no bearing on the associated dataset or layer.
-If a dataset is temporary, the effects of deleting the Raster object depend on if there is a layer also referencing the raster dataset.
-If there is no layer associated with the temporary dataset and the object is deleted, the dataset is deleted.
-If there is a layer associated with the temporary dataset and the object is deleted, the temporary data remains.
+If the data is permanent, deleting the Raster object does not affect the associated dataset or layer.
+If a dataset is temporary, the effects of deleting the Raster object depend on whether there is a layer also referencing the raster dataset.
+If no layer is associated with the temporary dataset and the object is deleted, the dataset is also deleted.
+If a layer is associated with the temporary dataset and the object is deleted, the temporary data remains.

 Caution:Temporary data referenced by a layer is not deleted when the Raster object is deleted; however, all temporary data is deleted when the application is closed, unless it is saved, regardless of existing layers or objects.

-The following example shows how to delete a Raster object called outRas:
+The following example shows how to delete a Raster object named outRas:

 outRas = Slope("C:/Data/elevation") del outRas